 Are you or a loved one victim to asbestos exposure?

-Those who come in contact with asbestos, either directly or through second hand asbestos exposure, are at great risk.
+Those who come in contact with asbestos, either directly or through second-hand asbestos exposure, are at considerable risk.
 Exposure can be dangerous and deadly for all involved.

 The faster you act, the better.